Mehmet Ağar: Susurluk scandal, 1996

-Trial
+Trial, 2008, Sentence 2011 and release 2013

 On September 15, 2011, he was sentenced to five years in prison for his role in the Susurluk scandal as the leader of a criminal organization.
 Following the High Court of Appeals's approval of the ruling made by the criminal court in Ankara, he was interned on April 25, 2012, in a small district prison of type K1 in Yenipazar, Aydın, which was chosen for his personal security reasons.
 After his sentence was reduced to three years and nine months, he was released on probation in April 2013.

+2018-present

+In 2018, Mehmet Ağar was appointed as manager of the luxury marina "Yalikavak Marina" near Bodrum.
+He was forced to resign after Sedat Peker blew the whistle with his 2021 videos exposing his connection to Alaattin Çakici, the "Padrone" and rival of Sedat Peker.